-Max Oberon’s got his big break.
-The millionaire model-turned-actor has just one problem.
+Max Oberon just got his big break.
+But the millionaire model-turned-actor has one problem.
 His next character’s submissive relationship is a big part of the movie, and Max can’t make it convincing.
 Only five days with a dominatrix can help him overcome his need for total control.

 Ally can’t give orders.
 Max hates taking them.
-Together, they’ll discover new ways of commanding pleasure, as long as Ally’s lie doesn’t sabotage their chance at love.
+Together, they’ll discover new ways of commanding pleasure.
+But will Ally’s lie sabotage their chance at love?

-How to Master a Millionaire is the first book in a contemporary romance series that features an HEA with no cliffhangers and steamy sex without BDSM.
-If you like red hot sex scenes, electric chemistry, airtight writing, and laugh-out-loud humor, then you’ll love this fresh new air in the romance genre.
+How to Master a Millionaire is a full-length stand-alone book that features a HEA with no cliffhangers, and steamy sex scenes without too many kinks.
+If you like a romantic feel-good read with laugh-out-loud humor, then you’ll love this bright new voice in the contemporary romance genre.

 At first Ally thought there was nobody on the other end of the phone.
 “Hello?” she repeated.

 “Ally, it’s Geena.”
 Her sister’s whisper was almost too soft to hear.
 “Get down here now, okay?”

 “Geena, what is it?
 Why are you whispering?”
 Ally saved her half written blog article with a sigh, and leaned back in her chair, waiting for her sister to relate her latest emergency.